sdondley/ClimateChangeChat/Decoding-the-Gurus.md

 * [Twitter](https://twitter.com/C_Kavanagh)

 # What do they talk about?
-* Analyze popular figures the hosts call "gurus" in media who have acquired large followings with their sweeping worldviews
+* Analyze popular figures in media who have acquired large followings with their sweeping worldviews
+    * hosts refer to them as gurus
     * Mostly cover controversial individuals who promulgate psuedoscience and misinformation
     * Will occasionally cover individuals who have positive impac5
         * Carl Sagan